 Brandon has studied striking, grappling, and weapons based martial arts over the last 4 decades and holds black belt ranks in Tang Soo Do and Tae Kwon Do.

-He also trains extensively for multi-day extreme endurance challenges and tactical events.
+He trains extensively for multi-day extreme endurance challenges and tactical events.

 Comments